 - Using domestic products in commercial machines

-- Over- or under-dosing without auto-dosing
+- Over- or under-dosing without an auto-dosing system

 - Skipping sanitising cycles to save time

-- Ignoring stain build-up without destainer
+- Ignoring stain build-up without a destainer

 Ready to Strengthen Your Laundry Compliance?